Living Trusts For The Texas Homestead

 Transferring property into a revocable living trust does not reduce a trustor’s assets for Medicaid purposes.
 Trust property is still counted by Medicaid as belonging to the trustor.

-Preserving the Homestead Tax Exemption with a Qualifying Trust
+Preserving the Homestead Tax Exemption

-Living trusts for the homestead should be carefully drafted so as to be a qualifying trust under applicable statutes (details below).
-They should contain language that (1) claims homestead protections against execution on a judgment pursuant to Texas Constitution Article XVI, Section 50 and Property Code Chapters 41 and 42; and (2) preserves any available homestead tax exemption whether currently on file or not.
-It is prudent to make express recitals to this effect in the trust agreement even though Property Code Section 41.0021 states that transfer of a homestead into a qualifying trust retains the homestead character of the property.
-Similar language should also be recited in the deed into the trust so as to make it clear to the local taxing authorities that a qualifying living trust has been established for the homestead.
+(2) to claim the status of qualifying trust in order to preserve the homestead tax exemption whether currently on file or not.
+It is prudent to make an express recital to this effect in the trust agreement even though Property Code Section 41.0021 states that transfer of a homestead into a qualifying trust retains the homestead character of the property.

 Note that we are talking about two different aspects of homestead here—the exemption from judgment execution generally and also the specific tax exemption granted by the local appraisal district.
 These are related, but conceptually distinct, and are often conflated.